haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

 solve this issues and use the packaging system more flexibly both Python and Ruby providing their own tools.

-We can first checkout the Python Virtualenv tool for python projects.
+We can first check the Python Virtualenv tool for python projects.

 **Virtualenv**
 --------------